-- The first question always is, do they actually help you paint faster and get decent results?
+- The first question is, do they help you paint faster and get decent results?
 Short answer, yes!

 - Can they be useful for high-level paint jobs?
 Of course!
 They can help take your paint jobs to a new level when used with other paints and techniques.

 - Are they worth it?
-This is a tough question, they are expensive, but do give good results.
-You can also make your own or find alternatives that are similar and cheaper.
+This is a tough question; they are expensive but do give good results.
+You can also make your own or find similar and cheaper alternatives.